OpenCollarTeam/opencollarteam.github.io/docs/Development-Life-Cycle.md

-If you have a pull request that you think is ready for merging into OpenCollar, you can request a review in the [OpenCollar dev-chat channel](https://discord.gg/D9hVHadFzD) in Discord, or the OpenCollar R&D channel inworld, or by sending a direct IM to Aria (tashia.redrose) or Nirea Mercury inworld.
+If you have a pull request that you think is ready for merging into OpenCollar, you can request a review in the [OpenCollar dev-chat channel](https://discord.gg/D9hVHadFzD) in Discord, or the OpenCollar R&D channel inworld, or by sending a direct IM to ròan (Silkie Sabra) or Nirea Mercury inworld.
 For more prompt attention, you should probably do all of the above.